Bharath-Chowdhary-N/Einstein-Radius-Predictor/README.md

 ## Background

-   We have trained a DenseNet model KiDS LRGs superimposed by simulated strong lenses (like arcs, rings etc.,)
+   We have trained a DenseNet model KiDS LRGs superimposed by simulated strong lenses (like arcs, rings etc.,).
+Since we know the Eisntein Radius of simulated lenses, I have trained the DenseNet-BC-121 model as a regression problem for the input images of 101x101x1.
+So, the input is an image of dimension 101,101,1 and the outrput is a single float value.
+This is developed for KiDS (Kilo Degree Survey) and in future can be implemented for Euclid.

+## For what it is developed for?
+   For lens modelling, the Einstein Radius has to initialized as parameter.
+Good initial parameter value can be really helpful.
+Hence, we developed this code which enables that Einstein Radius can be predicted the found lens candidate and can be used as the initial parameter guess.

 ## What it does?